Skip to content

 • Tri-fuel capability provides unmatched fuel flexibility during emergencies

-• 3% THD protects all sensitive electronics
+• 3% THD delivers clean power safe for all sensitive electronics

 • 17-hour runtime at quarter load minimizes overnight refueling